element-plus/element-plus/docs/en-US/component/tree-select.md

 # TreeSelect

-The tree selector of the drop-down menu, it combines the functions of components `el-tree` and `el-select`.
+The tree selector of the dropdown menu, it combines the functions of components `el-tree` and `el-select`.

 ## Basic usage